IBM/Portfolio-compute/README.md

 The code will create a portfolio for each unique element found in the "PORTFOLIO" column.
 Future releases of this code will take into account a portfolio hierarchy, but currently each portfolio is entirely independent of each other.

 Some notes:
-- The portfolio will be loaded as 500-asset chunks as there are currently limitations on POST request sizing. **This means you shouldn't use the 'latest=True'parameter when requesting calculations from the Instrument Analytics service!**
+- The portfolio will be loaded as 500-asset chunks as there are currently limitations on POST request sizing. **This means you shouldn't use the 'latest=True' parameter when requesting calculations from the Instrument Analytics service!**
 - The portfolio will be tagged as type = 'unit test portfolio' to distinguish between any other portfolios that may exist in the system.

 *Note: You can navigate to /api/unit_test_delete to delete all portfolios that have been loaded into the service using this application.
 Specifically, it looks for portfolios with "type = unit test portfolio".
 You can always start over this way, but be careful to not access this if you've done considerable work.*